Market entry strategies for Global Expansion

 Top 5 for a good market entry strategy

-Here are the five best reasons not to rush into to many international markets at the same time :
+Here are the five best reasons not to rush into too many international markets at the same time :

 Do not dilute your brand awareness efforts.

 Creating brand awareness for your business is essential.
-Unfortunately, this has to be done one country at a time.
+Unfortunately, this has to be done by one country at a time.
 Do not limit the marketing impact on targeted markets that speak the same language.
-Long-term success requires dedicated and focused efforts in every country.
+Long-term success requires focused efforts in every country.